 Sixties Icon, ridden by Frankie Dettori, wins the St. Leger Stakes.

 Snooker: Graeme Dott beats Peter Ebdon 18-14 in the final of the World Snooker Championship.
 In December Ebdon wins the UK Championship, with a 10-6 victory in the final over Stephen Hendry.

 Golf: Phil Mickelson wins the US Masters at Augusta for the second time in three years.

 Geoff Ogilvy wins the US Open, with Phil Mickelson, Jim Furyk and Colin Montgomerie tied for second place.

 Tiger Woods wins the Open at Hoylake - his third Open victory and his 11th triumph in a major championship.
-A 12th follows four weeks later at the USPGA at Medinah, which he wins with a final-round score of 270.
+A 12th follows four weeks later at the US PGA Championship at Medinah, which he wins with a final-round score of 270.

 The European team, captained by Ian Woosnam, wins the Ryder Cup for a record third time in a row.

 Motorcycling: Nicky Hayden wins the MotoGP championship, taking the title with a third place finish in the final race of the season in Valencia.
 The five-times champion, Valentino Rossi, finishes second in the final standings after sliding out on lap five of the last race.

 Football: Chelsea beat Manchester United 3-0 on 29th April to secure the Premiership title for the second year in a row.

 Liverpool win the FA Cup final, beating West Ham 3-1 in a penalty shoot-out after the match had ended in a 3-3 draw.